Fergarram/research-vault/🗂 Cognitive Research/📁 Experiments/🔬 Experiment 001a - Parsing Markdown with Cellular Automata.md

 description: An implementation of Ego Cells, a type of cellular automata that parses Markdown semi-asynchronously based on neighboring rules.
 ---

-%%
-Note that this experiment is not finished yet.
+%%Note that this experiment is not finished yet.
 But this document will be where we introduce the experiment purpose, links to code, and summary of everything learned.

 ---